Computing the MDDF

 Coordination numbers only

-The coordination_number function, called with the same arguments as the mddf function, can be used to compute coordination numbers without the normalization required for the MDDF:
+The coordination_number function, called with the same arguments as the mddf function, can be used to compute coordination numbers without the normalization required for the MDDF, providing (possibly much) faster computations when the normalization is not possible or required:

 ComplexMixtures.coordination_numberMethod